 An outright gift is just that - something you give immediately and directly.
 It can be as simple as an online gift through the website or as unique as donating a piece of real property or art.
 It all depends on what you’d like to do or help UF accomplish.

 A few examples of outright gifts include:

 - Online gifts

 - Tangible assets (such as books, art, etc.)

 - IRA Rollover Gifts

 Planned or deferred gifts, on the other hand, are gifts that require some planning, are tax advantaged and may be deferred.
 Such gifts include bequests or other estate commitments, charitable remainder trusts, charitable gift annuities and gifts of insurance.
-Detailed information is available on our Gift Planning pages, or contact Paul Caspersen, Senior Director of Gift Planning, at email@example.com or 352-392-5513.
+Detailed information is available on our Gift Planning pages, or contact Paul Caspersen, Executive Director of Gift Planning, at firstname.lastname@example.org or 352-392-5513.